karloangeloalamares-cyber/myPOS/TESTING_GUIDE_MULTI_STORE.md

 ### What to Look For:
 - ✅ No blank page or errors
-- ✅ Navigation menu appears
+- ✅ Main menu modal opens
 - ✅ Store name visible in header
 - ✅ No console errors related to store initialization